100 Notable alumni of

 -

-Gladys Mae West is an American mathematician.
-She is known for her contributions to mathematical modeling of the shape of the Earth, and her work on the development of satellite geodesy models, that were later incorporated into the Global Positioning System (GPS).
-West was inducted into the United States Air Force Hall of Fame in 2018.
-West was awarded the Webby Lifetime Achievement Award for the development of satellite geodesy models.
+Gladys Brown West was an American mathematician.
+She was known for her contributions to mathematical modeling of the shape of the Earth, and her work on the development of satellite geodesy models, which were later incorporated into the Global Positioning System (GPS).

 -